 Spacious and grand as it may appear, yet Casa Casuarina brings back memories of a dreaded day.
 On July 15, 1997, it was on the steps on this very Miami mansion that Andrew Cunanan assassinated Gianni Versace.
 Fifteen years long years since one of the most celebrated fashion figures of our times collapsed to death at Casa Casuarina and the place still continues to draw visitors.
 Tourists and Versace enthusiasts gather across the street from the house only to hear snippets of its past from guides.
 If you are born rich with millions of bucks to spare on a property, then the good news is, you can do more than just book a suite at Casa Casuarina (it is a boutique hotel now) or simply ogle at it, for the lavish mansion has gone on sale and the price, we hear, comes round to a staggering $125 million.
-Boasting 10 bedrooms, each artistically decorated to a fantasy theme, frescoes on the ceiling and walls, statues, a large open-air courtyard and an impressive mosaic inlaid 54-foot pool lined in 24-karat gold; Casa Casuarina is truly a work of art.
+Boasting 10 bedrooms, each artistically decorated to a fantasy theme, frescoes on the ceiling and walls, statues, a large open-air courtyard and an impressive mosaic inlaid 54-foot pool lined in 24-karat gold; Casa Casuarina is

 A breathtaking example of architectural marvel, the 23,400-square-foot Miami mansion packs onto itself ten bedrooms, and eleven bathrooms.
 Overlooking the ocean, rooms in this luxurious property are decorated within an inch of their lives.
 The home and its adjacent lot were bought by Gianni Versace in 1992 for under $10 million.
 A superb specimen of architectural brilliance, it was built way back in the 1930s by architect Alden Freemanbut.
 The designer reportedly fell in love with the house after spotting it en route.
 He then went on to spend $33 million more on renovation and extension work.
 Additions to the property under Versace’s ownership include a south wing occupying a 6,100-square-foot area, a mosaic tiled pool 54 foot long and featuring gold linings, frescoes on the ceiling and walls and a mosaic clad courtyard.
 Shortly after Versace’s assassination, his sister Donatella went on a selling spree, resulting in Cara Casuarina getting sold for just $20 million.
 The new owner Peter Loftin, a telecom magnate, used it as a residence for some time, before turning the whole place into a boutique hotel.
 Named Villa by Barton G, Versace’s home in its “post its sale to Peter Loftin” avatar represented a boutique hotel cum restaurant.